josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🦂_racialised_entitlement_violation.md

 ---

 ## 🏮 Footer
-*Racialised Entitlement Violation* is a living node of the Polaris Protocol.
+*🦂 Racialised Entitlement Violation* is a living node of the Polaris Protocol.
 It names the moment when a woman’s refusal is treated not as choice, but as violation of a racial order — and how this triggers punitive escalation and institutional misuse.

 > 📡 Cross-references:
+>
 > - 🦁 Why Men Label Women Terrorists When Rejected
 > - 🪓 Vindictive Male Escalation
 > - 🦂 Fanon: Symbolic Possession and Sexual Domination

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-20_
+_Last updated: 2025-12-13_